BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 In Envelopes, there are five distinct "positions" of elements, each of which is itself an Envelope and which therefore produces its own digest:

-1. envelope
+1. Envelope
-2. subject
+2. Subject
-3. assertion
+3. Assertion
-4. predicate
+4. Predicate
-5. object
+5. Object

 The examples above are printed in Envelope notation, which is designed to make the semantic content of Envelopes human-readable, but it doesn't show the actual digests associated with each of the positions.
 To see the structure more completely, we can display every element of the Envelope in "Tree Format":